ANZ has announced that it proposes to pay a 2018 Final Dividend of 80 cents per ordinary share on 18 December 2018.

 ANZ offers a Dividend Charity Donation Program, which enables ANZ shareholders who are Australian resident taxpayers to donate some or all of the cash dividends on their ANZ ordinary shares to one of a number of charities.

-- Dividend Charity Donation Program Flyer (PDF 1MB)
+- Dividend Charity Donation Program Partners (PDF 103kb)

 - Dividend Charity Donation History (PDF 32kB)